Gathering detailed insights and metrics for shelljs

 : Do not create any files-m

-: Change only the modification time-d DATE
+: Change only the modification time{'-d': someDate}

-: Use FILE
+: Use file

-'s times instead of current timeExamples:
+'s times instead of current

-Update the access and modification times of each FILE
+Update the access and modification times of each file to the current time.

-argument that does not exist is created empty, unless -c
+A file argument that does not exist is created empty, unless -c

 is supplied.

-This is a partial implementation of touch(1)
+This is a partial implementation of

 Available options: